chris-rudmin/agePage/README.md

 ================================

 This is a proof of concept Google Chrome Extension which adds visual cues to inform the user how old the page is they are looking at.

-Pages will start to yellow after content is 3 months old Page age will appear in the bottom right after page is one year old
+Page age will appear in the bottom right after page is 180 days old

 How does it work?
 -------------------------